 If there was ever a space to disprove the absurd notion that the world of Irish independent music is disjointed or lacks community it would be Open Ear – Not that it needed disproving.
 For the past four years, the small festival on Cork’s Sherkin Island has shone a light on a countrywide scene that has, for some decades now, been quietly growing – thriving in the undergrowth.

-Expanding this year to a capacity of roughly 600 attendees, Open Ear’s celebration of New Weird Ireland, from its stalwarts to its adventurous young artists, is a testament to the unity and support that fuels it.
+Expanding this year to a capacity of roughly 600 attendees, Open Ear’s celebration of Ireland’s experimental music scene, from its stalwarts to its adventurous young artists, is a testament to the unity and support that fuels it.
 Where the mythology of experimental and avant-garde music typically casts its figures as outsiders, Open Ear is defined by its welcoming community of creators, noise makers and eager festivalgoers.